chandrashekharr/Docker/README.md

 # Dockerise Rails Application
-This blog is helpful for people who don't know anything about docker and would like to understand basics of dockerise rails application.
+This blog is helpful for people who don't know anything about docker and would like to understand basics to dockerise rails application.

 ## Pre-requisites
 1) Create new virtual machine or AWS EC2 server using ubuntu 16 [Any fresh image you prefer]